How To Feel Comfortable in Front of the Camera on Your Wedding Day

 Let Go of Perfection

-Comfort often comes when couples stop focusing on how they look and start focusing on each other.
+Beautiful photos and video often happen when couples stop focusing on how they look and start focusing on each other.
 Small imperfections in posture or movement often make images feel more real and more timeless.

 The Takeaway